 This is another more recent guitar.
 This is a Heritage CM140.
 If it looks sort of familiar, it is - sort of....
 The craftsman that worked at Gibson's factory in Kalamazoo didn't all want to move when Gibson moved their facility.
 Some stayed behind and the Heritage guitar company was founded.
 They still do beautiful work - do you like the flamed curl?

 This is another recent guitar.
 I saw a used Larrivee rosewood 12-string and fell in love.
 Too bad - it was already spoken for.
-I visited my good friends at Flynn Brothers and ended up with a brand-new Larrivee D09 12 string.
+I visited my good friends at Flynn Brothers and ended up with a brand-new Larrivee L15 12 string.
 It has a wonderful sound, amazing action, and clear delineation of each note.
 It sounds like it cost three times as much!
-Try one for yourself and you will agree.

 This is a Hamer Echotone.
 It is similar to the popular Gibson 335.
 I was looking for a good blues guitar with a 335 sound but at a lower price.
 I was shocked to find out that this instrument performed so well at such a modest cost.
 It is of Korean manufacture.
 With a little set up help from Pete at Flynn Guitars, this is a terrific performer.